steqeq/0000/docs/contribute/building.md

 # Building documentation

-While contributing, one may build the documentation locally on the command-line or rely on Continuous Integration for previewing the resulting HTML pages in a browser.
+While contributing, one may build the documentation locally on the command line or rely on Continuous Integration for previewing the resulting HTML pages in a browser.